 Your benefit payment is based on how much you earned during your working career.
 Higher lifetime earnings result in higher benefits.
 If there were some years when you did not work or had low earnings, your benefit amount may be lower than if you had worked steadily.
 Your benefit payment also is affected by the age at which you decide to retire.
 If you retire at age 62 (the earliest possible retirement age for Social Security), your benefit will be lower than if you wait until later to retire.

 Data Collection Description

 SSA collects language preference data when members of the public contact us to apply for Social Security benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA’s LEP reports.
-SCDD is populated by associating the agency’s SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
+We populate SCDD by associating the agency’s SUMS workload data with demographics data, which we house in the SUMS client tables and source by the Integrated Client Data Base.
 Demographics data includes spoken language, written language, age range and gender.

 Field A: Asian & Pacific Islander Language used for oral communication.